cldif/REAM/README.md

 This link is used in order to avoid working in the /var/www/ folder.
 Nevertheless, you will have to tell it to the Apache server.
 To do that, you can edit the config file which is usually located there : /etc/apache2/sites-available/000-default.conf

 Then, you will need to install all of the PHP dependencies of the project using the composer packet manager.
-Run the following command in the project folder:
+Run the following command in the symfony folder:

 ```
 composer install